William David "Bill" Goldstein, retired Toledo Public School teacher and local wood artisan, died January 20, 2020. He was 83 years of age.

 Funeral Services will be begin at 12 o'clock noon at Congregation Temple Shomer Emunim on Thursday, January 23, 2020 followed by interment at Eagle Point Cemetery.
 In lieu of flowers, please consider making a donation in Bill's honor to the Temple WRJ Campership Fund (419-885-3341) or Ohio Living Hospice, 1730 S. Reynolds Road, Toledo, Ohio.
 43614.

 Arrangements by the Robert H. Wick/Wisniewski Funeral Home.
 (419)535.5840.

-To send flowers to William David "Bill" Goldstein's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of William David "Bill" Goldstein, please visit our floral store.